"Justin, go ahead and take the outside, in case any birds run out ahead of the dogs and cross that path to your left."

 NRA Outdoors is a free service that gives NRA members access to detailed information on more than 300 pre-approved hunting and fishing outfits across the globe.
 Every destination has been thoroughly vetted through a rigorous inspection process, so you can be sure that any hunting or fishing trip booked through NRA Outdoors is of the highest caliber.

-“We actually go to every one of our outfitters," said Greg.
-“The main thing we do is make sure that the outfitter is what he says he is."
+"We actually go to every one of our outfitters," said Greg Ray, president of NRA Outdoors.
+"The main thing we do is make sure that the outfitter is what he says he is."